New Paltz Restaurants, Hiking and Attractions

 Picture a groovy small town with mountainous landscapes and a caring community.
 Right in New York’s Hudson Valley, about a 20-minute drive from the Poughkeepsie Train Station is the picturesque town of New Paltz.
 Home to the State University of New York at New Paltz and a gateway to the Shawangunk Mountains, the town is an attraction in and of itself.
-New Paltz is a welcoming community that offers plenty to do, from shops and restaurants to outdoor activities for the casual and determined exercise enthusiast.
+Catch your breath as you take a break from the hustle and bustle of city life.
+New Paltz offers plenty to do, from shops and restaurants to outdoor activities for the casual and determined exercise enthusiast.
 You can also catch your breath as you take a break from the hustle and bustle of city life.

 Wildly popular for its glorious landscapes, the Shawangunk Ridge offers a sweeping backdrop punctuated by a historic landmark that remains iconic — Sky Top Tower at the Mohonk Mountain House.

 As a former New Paltz resident and graduate from SUNY New Paltz, I can speak first hand for this beautiful town.
 Originating from Long Island, I have always been blown away by the mountainous landscape and overall ambiance of the village.

 Visiting New Paltz and residing there is like having your own little piece of nirvana.
 After four years of living there, I still found myself in awe of the scenery and community.
 Even if I was just grabbing a coffee, I found the ridge following me everywhere I went.
 Today, every time I visit New Paltz, I feel that great sense of awe returning as soon as I enter the town.